-The most famous market in Finland, Helsinki’s Market Square is one of the city’s main tourist destinations, and it has been a centre of trade for hundreds of years.
-Even today, it still hosts some of Finland’s most well-known events and is a major shopping location for both locals and visitors.
+The most famous market in Finland, Helsinki’s Market Square is one of the city’s main tourist destinations, and has been a centre of trade for hundreds of years.
+Today it still hosts some of Finland’s most well-known events and is a major shopping location for both locals and visitors.

 The Market Square is located on the eastern side of central Helsinki, between the south harbour and Esplanade Park.
 Surrounding the square are the harbour itself, the Presidential Palace, the Uspenski Cathedral, the old market hall and ferry ports connecting the mainland to the Unesco World Heritage site Suomenlinna.

-The central square hosts market stands that sell items including fish freshly caught from the harbour, fruits and vegetables, coffee, and local arts and crafts.
-Salmon soup with rye bread is a must-try when dropping by the market, but it is possible to find anything from moose meat to reindeer skin gloves in the square depending on the time of year it is.
-It is a good place to find Finland-specific souvenirs and support local merchants and artists.
+At the central square you’ll find charming market stands that sell a wide variety of items, including fish freshly caught from the harbour, fruits and vegetables, coffee, and local arts and crafts.
+Salmon soup with rye bread is a must-try when dropping by the market, and it’s a great place to buy Finnish souvenirs and support local merchants and artists.

-The square is also the location of multiple special events and themed markets such as the famous Baltic Herring Market, which has been held since 1743 and is one of Finland’s oldest ongoing events.
+The square is home to a number of special events and themed markets, such as the famous Baltic Herring Market, which has been held since 1743 and is one of Finland’s oldest ongoing events.
 It’s held once a year in the autumn and marries archipelago traditions with modern food culture.
 If there aren’t any events on during your visit, you can shop at the nearby market hall, Kauppahalli, which is open year-round.
-The hall has been operating since 1889 and has a larger selection of merchants including bakers, delis, cafés, cheesemongers, butchers, chocolatiers, and Finland’s smallest Alko liquor shop.
+The hall has been operating since 1889 and has a larger selection of merchants including bakers, delis, cafés, cheesemongers, butchers, chocolatiers and Finland’s smallest Alko liquor shop.

-The market’s location on the south harbour makes it a ten minutes’ walk from the central train station and easy to reach from anywhere in Helsinki.
+The market’s location on the south harbour is only a ten minute walk from the central train station, meaning it’s easy to reach from anywhere in Helsinki.
 Trams regularly run past the square, with tram number three connecting the square to the train station.
 The old cobbled streets can be highly uneven, so be cautious when walking around there — especially during the winter, when they can also be slippery.

 Peak times and tips

-The market is busiest during the summer tourist season and has more stands than usual selling food and souvenirs.
-It can be incredibly busy during the summer holidays, even on weekdays, so it is often best to visit first thing in the morning to beat the crowds and pick up the highest quality of food.
-In the winter, it is much quieter.
-Still, there are always at least a few stalls open and many of them sell hot coffee necessary for a cold winter’s day.
-The nearby market hall is open year-round and is ideal for winter shopping.
-Special events can also be crowded, especially on weekends, so it is best to visit them on a weekday if possible.
+The market is busiest during the summer tourist season, when there are even more stalls selling food and souvenirs.
+It can be incredibly busy during the summer holidays – even on weekdays – so it’s best to visit first thing in the morning to beat the crowds and pick up the highest quality food.
+In the winter it is much quieter, and there are usually at least a few stalls open, many of them selling the hot coffee – which you’ll be glad of during the cold winter days in the Nordic countries.

 Pickpockets are known to operate in central Helsinki, so it is advisable to keep money and valuables stashed away safely.
 However, the most common threat is actually from the seagulls who hang around the harbour and are known to pillage food straight from people’s hands.
 Remember to keep an eye out for them while eating outdoors, to not feed them, and to properly throw away any rubbish.

 Helsinki is a capital city and therefore expensive, so merchant prices at the Market Square vary greatly.
-Haggling for prices isn’t very common in southern Finland, but it is still worth asking the merchant (most of whom are bilingual) about any deals they may have as this could lead to a discount in price.
+Haggling for prices isn’t very common in southern Finland, but it is still worth asking the merchants (most of whom are bilingual) about any deals they may have, as this could lead to a discount in price – if you’re lucky.